Modern SQL Features You Should Be Using in 2025

 Master these skills to stay ahead in 2025!
 Modern SQL features like window functions, CTEs, JSON support, FILTER clauses, and LATERAL JOINs make your queries more powerful and performant.
 If you're interested in data science, software development, or data engineering, learning these features will significantly benefit your career.
 Have you used these advanced SQL features?
 Share your experiences in the comments!
 If you want to learn SQL, start with the SQL Tutorial by W3Schools.
 International Statistics and Modern SQL Features (2025)

-International Statistics is the science of collecting, analyzing, and interpreting economic, social, environmental, and other data from countries worldwide.
-Global organizations such as the United Nations, World Bank, and IMF consolidate data from various countries to produce global reports.
+International Statistics is the science of collecting, analysing, and interpreting economic, social, environmental, and other data from countries worldwide.
+Global organisations such as the United Nations, World Bank, and IMF consolidate data from various countries to produce global reports.

 Modern SQL Features You Should Be Using in 2025: